-“I had spasms whenever I ate anything,” says Rosenthal, now 40.
+“I had spasms whenever I ate anything,” says Rosenthal, now an adult.
 “The pediatrician at first told my mom that I had a nervous stomach.”
 Meds to calm muscle spasms didn’t help, so her mother pressed for another diagnosis.

 “She was a real tiger mom,” says Rosenthal, who lives in Atlanta.
 “She kept taking me back to the doctor.
 She said that I wasn’t a nervous child, and had no fear or anxiety about school or socializing.
 She said, ‘This is not psychological.’”